bictorv/chaosnet-bridge/NCP.md

 When the Chaosnet connection is  closed by the other end, the user socket is also closed, and vice versa, so only use CLS as negative response to RFC.

-The user program will never see any STS, SNS, MNT, BRD, or RUT packets (so only sees RFC, OPN, EOF, DAT, DWD, CLS, LOS, UNC).
+The user program will never see any STS, SNS, MNT, BRD, or RUT packets (so only sees RFC, OPN, EOF, DAT, DWD, CLS, LOS, FWD, UNC).

-The user program can never send any such packets (so only LSN, RFC, OPN, EOF, DAT, DWD, CLS, LOS, UNC).
+The user program can never send any such packets (so only LSN, RFC, OPN, EOF, DAT, DWD, CLS, LOS, FWD, UNC).

 The NCP handles duplicates and flow control, and DAT and DWD packets are delivered individually in order to the user program.
 (LOS and UNC are uncontrolled.)

 By the way, the description of the "safe EOF protocol" in [Section 4.4 of Chaosnet](https://tumbleweed.nu/r/lm-3/uv/amber.html#index-EOF) is not what is implemented in Lisp Machines or, it seems, in ITS.

+#### NOTE
+The data part of `RFC` and `FWD` packets are non-standard:
+- for RFC, it includes the remote host and (optional) options (see above).
+- for FWD, it is two bytes of host address [lsb, msb] (which gets put in the ack field of the actual packet).

 # Internals